 Borrow from any of OhioLINK's 121 member libraries and receive your materials in 3-5 days.

 Use our subject-specific research databases, many of which contain full-text books and articles.

 ScholarWorks@BGSU gives you a place to showcase your scholarship, or publish your open-source textbook.

 Learn about borrowing from BGSU & OhioLINK and requesting books & articles through Interlibrary Loan (ILL).

 Save citations and automatically format bibliographies using RefWorks.
 Integrates with Microsoft Word.

 Cabells helps researchers determine which journals could be the best place to send an article for publication.
 Another option is the Master Journal List & Manuscript Matcher (see below).

 Additional resources for faculty

-To ask that the library purchase a specific title, please contact the appropriate librarian below:
+To ask that the library purchase a specific title, use the book purchase request form or contact the librarian below: